Media Centre

 21 June 2026

-On 17 June 2026, the Bank of Israel published Circular No. H-06-2854 (the “Circular”), which amends Proper Conduct of Banking Business Directive No. 336 (Pledging Assets of a Banking Corporation) (“Directive 336”) to permit Israeli banking corporations to grant a security interest over their assets in connection with the issuance of covered bonds, subject to certain conditions.
+On 17 June 2026, the Bank of Israel published Circular No. H-06-2854 (the “Circular”), that amends Proper Conduct of Banking Business Directive No. 336 (Pledging Assets of a Banking Corporation) (“Directive 336”) to enable Israeli banking corporations to issue covered bonds[1], and for this purpose permit them to grant a security interest over specific types of assets, subject to certain conditions.
 The amendment is effective as of its publication date.

 The key amendments to Directive 336 are as follows: